Return to Civil Table of Contents

 When an interpleader action is requested, the following directions shall apply.
 The forms referenced below may be found in the Rules section of this book.

-1. Broker or agent, as plaintiff completes the Complaint for Interpleader (SCCA 670) and files the filing fee prescribed by § 22-3-25 ($45.00 plus proviso fee of $25.00 equals $90.00, which includes service on two defendants).
+1. Broker or agent, as plaintiff completes the Complaint for Interpleader (SCCA 756) and files the filing fee prescribed by § 22-3-25 ($90 total comprised of the $45 filing fee, $25 proviso fee, and $20 to serve process on two defendants).
 Complaint should be filed in county where earnest money is present and, if possible, where at least one defendant resides.
 If both defendants are non-residents of this State, service must be effectuated by certified mail.
 Be sure real estate contract is attached.

-2. Serve defendant/buyer and defendant/seller with a copy of the Complaint, along with the Interpleader Summons (SCCA 671).
-You may wish to provide the defendant with a blank copy of Answer to Complaint in Interpleader (SCCA 672) at this time so they may complete the form and return it to the court within thirty (30) days (sixty days if service was by mail).
+2. Serve defendant/buyer and defendant/seller with a copy of the Complaint, along with the Interpleader Summons (SCCA 757).
+You may wish to provide the defendant with a blank copy of Answer to Complaint in Interpleader (SCCA 758) at this time so they may complete the form and return it to the court within thirty (30) days.

 4. Hold hearing to determine which claimant should receive earnest money.
 Proof is by the preponderance of the evidence.
 Both parties should be given an opportunity to present their case.
 Since this is a matter in equity, parties do not have a right to a jury trial.
 If requested, costs may be imposed against the losing party and awarded to the plaintiff.
 Upon determination, court should issue an order granting relief as is appropriate.